Two Worlds: The Lectionary Blog

 Paul ST Rykken

 Rykken is a member of Evangelical Lutheran Church in Black River Falls, part of the Northwest Synod of Wisconsin (ELCA).
-He leads adult study opportunities for the congregation and regularly consults with Pastor Jenny Hatleli as he develops new materials.
+He leads adult study opportunities for the congregation and regularly consults with Pastor Jen Hatleli as he develops new materials.
 Two Worlds began in 2023 as an extension of an introductory Bible study course and is shaped by his interest in how scripture and lived experience inform one another.
 His recent work reflects a growing commitment to using digital tools to enhance learning across classroom and congregational settings.

-This blog draws upon texts and themes from the Revised Common Lectionary, developed by the Consultation on Common Texts (CCT).
+Two Worlds draws upon texts and themes from the Revised Common Lectionary, developed by the Consultation on Common Texts (CCT).
 All scripture quotations are sourced from the Bible Gateway website (New Revised Standard Version), with appropriate permissions where applicable.
 This content is intended for educational and devotional purposes, and no part of it is intended to infringe upon copyright held by the CCT or any affiliated organizations.
 Any insights, reflections, or commentary provided are the author’s interpretations and should not be seen as official doctrinal statements or endorsements.
 Images used in this blog are sourced primarily from Wikimedia Commons, where they are available under open or public domain licenses.